-While the IRS stipulates that you keep records of transactions totaling more than $50, I recommend recording all receipts.
-You can keep physical copies or store them in the cloud, but be sure to keep your records organized so that you avoid a stressful scramble at tax time.
+While the IRS stipulates you need to keep records of transactions totaling more than $50, we recommend recording all receipts.
+You can keep physical copies or store them in the cloud but be sure to keep your records organized so that you avoid a stressful scramble at tax time.

 6. Stay on top of your tax obligations

 This might come as a surprise, but you need to start thinking about taxes even before you generate revenue.
 Here are 5 basic tax tips for young startups:

 Factor in the tax effects at the outset when you select a legal entity.

 Do your due diligence to make sure you understand your federal, state, and city tax obligations, including any fees and registration requirements.

 Don’t forget about deductions for business expenses.
 Keeping records of all your outlays, as mentioned previously, will make this easier.

 Stay on top of your payroll taxes and 1099s and pay your quarterly taxes.

 Find a good tax professional who can help you stay in compliance with your tax obligations and engage in proactive planning to help you minimize the tax bite.

 Having a formal accounts payable system helps you maximize cash flow and generate financial reports.
 Work with a professional to find and set up a tracking system that meets your needs now and can scale with you as your business grows.